solana-mobile/dapp-publishing/PUBLISHING.md

    ```
    _NOTE: this will be repeated each time you have a new version to release.
 The mint address of the latest release is recorded in your `config.yaml`_.

+#### Again, but for real this time
+By default, the above commands will mint the NFTs on **devnet**.
+After you've tested it there, repeat the above process, adding `-u https://api.mainnet-beta.solana.com` to each `npx dapp-store create ...` command.

 ### Submit your dApp
-After minting a compelte set of NFTs (publisher, app, and release) to represent your app on-chain, you may choose to submit them to the Solana dApp Publisher Portal, as a candidate for inclusion in the Solana dApp Store catalog.
+After minting a complete set of NFTs (publisher, app, and release) to represent your app on-chain, you may choose to submit them to the Solana dApp Publisher Portal, as a candidate for inclusion in the Solana dApp Store catalog.
 ```
-npx dapp-store publish submit -k <path_to_your_keypair> --requestor-is-authorized --complies-with-solana-dapp-store-policies
+npx dapp-store publish submit -k <path_to_your_keypair> -u https://api.mainnet-beta.solana.com --requestor-is-authorized --complies-with-solana-dapp-store-policies
 ```
+The two flags for this command (`--requestor-is-authorized` and `--complies-with-solana-dapp-store-policies`) are attestations from the requestor that this dApp is compliant with Solana dApp Store policies, and that they are authorized to submit this request to the Solana dApp Publisher Portal.
 After submitting, please check the email address specified in the `publisher` section of `config.yaml`; you will receive correspondence from the Solana dApp Publisher Portal to that account.

 ### What files should I commit to source control?
 You should source control `.asset-manifest.json`, `config.yaml`, and any other files you would like to store alongside the publishing configuration (for e.g., icon and screenshot media files).
 These files should be committed each time you mint new NFT(s) for your app; the history of these files will serve as a record of all the NFTs ever minted to represent your app.